STAND. COM. REP. NO. 3257

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO THE LEGISLATIVE AUDITOR,"
+"A BILL FOR AN ACT RELATING TO NOTARIAL ACTS,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1821, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 1821, H.D.
-2, S.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2275, S.D.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
+No. 2275, S.D.
+2.